 The deciphering process of the rosette stone was largely accomplished by Thomas Young an English physicist and Jean François Champollion of France.
 The rosetta stone held six identical cartouches (oval figures enclosing hieroglyphs), Young was the first person to show that some of the hieroglyphs on the stone wrote the sound of the royal name of Ptolemy.
 He deciphered the cartouche and proven the cartouches found in other inscriptions were the names of royalty, he also discovered the way in which hieroglyphic signs were to be read.
 Then came Champollion who cracked the hieroglyphs code by realizing that some of the signs were alphabetic, syllabic and determinative in 1822.
 He was able to use his talent and knowledge of ancient languages to show that the link between hieroglyphs and their greek equivalents.
 He showcased that the hieroglyphics were a combination of phonetic and ideographic signs that represented the sound of the early ancient Egyptian language.
 Champollion became the founding father of Egyptology.

-The history of Egypt is filled with wonder and magic, so don't miss the chance to explore this incredible beauty of a country by boarding a Nile cruise to the majestic cities of Luxor and Aswan where you will hear the true calling of ancient history among some of the most enchanting monuments in the world.
+The history of Egypt is filled with wonder and magic, so don't miss the chance to explore this incredible beauty of the land of pharaohs in the majestic cities of cairo, alexandria, luxor and aswan through our egypt private tours where you will hear the true calling of ancient history among some of the most enchanting monuments in the world.